How to adjust your front door

 Weather-related shrinking or swelling

 The weather can have a huge impact on your door’s ability to open or close properly, depending on the material it’s made from.
 This is particularly true for wood and uPVC doors, as these materials can expand and contract when exposed to warmer and colder temperatures.
-On the other hand, this is not something that will usually occur with aluminium or composite doors.
+On the other hand, this is not something that will usually occur with aluminium front doors or composite front doors.

-During the summer, for example, an untreated wooden door can swell in its frame and become too tight to open, leading to sticking.
+During the summer, for example, an untreated wooden front door can swell in its frame and become too tight to open, leading to sticking.
 This is because wood is very sensitive to humidity and absorbs moisture from the air, causing the material to expand.
 On the other hand, during the winter when the air is drier, a wooden door can lose moisture and shrink.
 These seasonal processes can be slowed down by various wood treatments and finishes.

 Incorrect original fitting